 - Service: A database or collection of resources which may use or reference the vocabulary.

-- Vocabulary: A vocabulary related to the vocabulary.
+- External Vocabulary: A vocabulary not published within RVA that is related to the vocabulary.

-Once you have chosen a related entity type, RVA will automatically allow you to select any entity that has previously been captured via a type-ahead tool:
+Once you have chosen a related entity type, RVA will allow you to search/browse for and select any entity that has previously been published in RVA:

 If your related entity has not previously been captured in RVA, you may add the relevant metadata at this time.